TanyaGupta1010/weather_wep_page/README.md

-# 🌦️ PRODIGY_WD_05 - Weather App
+# 🌦️Weather App

 ## 📌 Task Description:
-This project is part of my Web Development Internship at **Prodigy InfoTech**.

-**Task 05** involves building a responsive **Weather App** that fetches live weather data using a weather API based on the user's input or location.
+**Task ** involves building a responsive **Weather App** that fetches live weather data using a weather API based on the user's input or location.

 ---